Wikipedia

 Rediscovery of wreck

 The wreck of London was rediscovered in 2005, resulting in port authorities changing the route of the shipping channel to prevent further damage and to allow archaeologists from Wessex Archaeology led by Frank Pope to investigate.[14]
 The site where the remains lie was designated under the Protection of Wrecks Act 1973 on 24 October 2008.[15][16][6]
-The wreck is considered important partly for its historical references and partly for its insight into an important period in British naval history.
+The wreck is considered important partly for its historical references and partly for its insight into an important period in English naval history.
 Although the Port of London Authority had voluntarily taken action to reduce the risk of damage to shipping, the removal of bronze cannon from the site without any archaeological investigations being carried out showed that the site was at risk of destruction through looting and hence required immediate protection.[16][17]

 On 12 August 2015, a gun carriage was lifted from the seabed off Southend-on-Sea which was described by Historic England as being in near-perfect condition, and important to England's knowledge of its social and naval history.[18][19]